The Todo Noise Application

 npx soundworks

-The devtool wizard will ask you for the same questions as when you just created the player
+The devtool wizard will ask you for the same questions as when you just created the player client.
+This time call the client controller

-, choose the browser
+, select the browser

 target and the controller